COVID-19 Vaccine Information and Updates

 The second and third years of the fellowship will be devoted primarily to research.
 During this time, the fellow is expected to actively participate in the design, conduct, evaluation and preparation for publication of a clinical or laboratory research project.
 Satisfactory conclusion of the research training should be accompanied by the publication of one or more research articles in peer-reviewed journals, by the applicant’s presentation of his/her results at national or international meetings and by a measure of scientific independence as determined by the ability to formulate and conduct one’s own future research plan.

 For fellows, who are interested in clinical research, the division provides support for those who wish to take advantage of ICRE (University of Pittsburgh Institute of Clinical Research Education) opportunities.
-Fellows who are interested in basic research are encouraged to explore opportunities within our division and department, the University of Pittsburgh Cancer Institution (UPCI) and within the University at large.
+Fellows who are interested in basic research are encouraged to explore opportunities within our division and department, the UPMC Hillman Cancer Center and within the University at large.

 The fellowship educational curriculum includes a multitude of conferences for fellows to both learn from and participate in.
 Learn more about the didactics offered by clicking Fellowship Didactic Curriculum at the link to the left.